 For most of us, there is no reason to try Swedish death cleansing when we’re in the midst of raising a family and collecting all the stuff that goes along with that.

 However, when that natural ‘next stage of life’ comes along, it could be the perfect time to consider doing a major clutter purge.
-Whether or not you call it ‘death cleaning,’ letting go of excess in order to live a happier life is always good.
+Whether or not you call it ‘death cleaning,’ letting go of excess and decluttering after 50 in order to live a happier life is always good.

 Top Decluttering Mindset Tips From Swedish Death Cleaning